 Otherwise, U-turns are generally allowed on Nevada roadways as long as they can be done safely.

 Example: It is Saturday night in North Las Vegas, and Jane is driving through a school zone after missing her turn.
 So Jane makes a U-turn to get back on her route.
 Since school is not in session on Saturday, Jane should not be ticketed for making a U-turn in a school zone.

 Like it sounds, the legal definition of “U-turn” is the turning of a vehicle upon a highway so as to proceed in the opposite direction, whether accomplished by one continuous movement or not.1

-2. How do I fight unlawful U-turn charges in Las Vegas, Nevada?
+2. How do I fight illegal U-turn charges?